vgoklani/interview-material-for-little-bro/README.md

-# interview-prep
-python interview questions
+easy interview questions for Sanjay